NEC Launches H.265/HEVC Codec for 8K/60p Ultra-High-Definition

 These products were developed in cooperation with the Japan Broadcasting Corporation (NHK).
 For detail on product specifications, please refer to the attached files.

-NEC will exhibit the latest broadcasting and video solutions, including these new products, at the world's largest broadcast equipment exhibition, the “NAB SHOW 2016,” from booth #SL15713 at the Las Vegas Convention Center from in Las Vegas, Nevada.
+NEC will exhibit the latest broadcasting and video solutions, including these new products, at the world’s largest broadcast equipment exhibition, the “NAB SHOW 2016,” from booth #SL15713 at the Las Vegas Convention Center from April 16 to 21 in Las Vegas, Nevada.